ocelotconsulting/rest-standards/api/slides/urls.md

 GET /user/user42    # good
 ```

-It can be helpful to think of your resources as a directory tree.
+It can be helpful to think of your resources as a directory tree of sorts.
 Watch out for conflicts between nested resources and ids - this is roughly like having a file and a directory with
 the same name - avoid that.